Ggre55/udemy-autocoupons/README.md

 ## Architecture

 Because of Cloudflare bot detection, the only consistent option is to use Selenium, which is synchronous.
-The solution then is to use multiprocessing to run the scrapers and Selenium in parallel, along with a process-safe data structure to communicate between processes.
+The solution then is to use multithreading to run the scrapers and Selenium in parallel, along with a thread-safe data structure to communicate between threads.

 Also, we need to use an async-safe data structure to get the results of the scrapers, as they are run asynchronously.